Steven McKnight: Support for Creative Science and Creative Scientists

-In 1995, after three years as Director of Research at Tularik, Inc., a South San Francisco-based biotechnology company, McKnight moved to UTSW, serving as chair of the Department of Biochemistry from 1996 to 2016.
+In 1995, after three years as director of research at Tularik, Inc., a South San Francisco-based biotechnology company, McKnight moved to UTSW, serving as chair of the Department of Biochemistry from 1996 to 2016.
 Beyond UTSW, McKnight's service to the scientific community has included serving on the Scientific Advisory Board of the Howard Hughes Medical Institute and the Institute of Molecular Pathology (Vienna, Austria), on the Board of Trustees of the Carnegie Institution of Washington, and as President of the American Society of Biochemistry and Molecular Biology.

 At UTSW, McKnight created a set of prizes in honor of his parents, the Sara and Frank McKnight Undergraduate Prizes in Molecular Sciences.
 These prizes recognize college students from across the United States who have conducted outstanding research in chemistry, biological chemistry, biophysics, or quantitative biology.
 McKnight also established the Sara and Frank McKnight Fellowships, an endowed fund that supports research conducted by young scientists within the Department of Biochemistry at UTSW.

 In essays and lectures, McKnight has extolled the importance of creative and curiosity-driven scientific research and of pursuing scientific directions that are off the beaten path.
 In a 2009 commentary, "Unconventional Wisdom" McKnight offered advice and encouragement for young scientists, as well as for older scientists who are young at heart.

 Criticism

-As president of the American Society for Biochemistry and Molecular Biology, McKnight published messages in the society's newsletter critical of young scientists, calling them "riff-raff" and saying that "The average scientist today is not of the quality of our predecessors".
-He complains that biomedical research now attracts researchers who "never would have survived as scientists in the 1960s and 1970s", and that the funding crisis can be attributed to the NIH review committees being "undoubtedly contaminated by riff-raff".
+As president of the American Society for Biochemistry and Molecular Biology, McKnight published messages in the society's newsletter in 2014 critical of young scientists, calling them "riff-raff" and saying that "The average scientist today is not of the quality of our predecessors".
+He complained that biomedical research had, in recent years, attracted researchers who "never would have survived as scientists in the 1960s and 1970s", and claimed that the funding crisis can be attributed to the NIH review committees being "undoubtedly contaminated by riff-raff".
 The month prior, he had derided young scientists for being uninformed on the historic methods of biochemistry.
 These opinions attracted media attention and criticism from many in the scientific community.
-Future of Research, an advocacy group led by Jessica Polka that supports junior researchers satirized McKnight's comments by selling "Riff-raff" T-shirts, using the proceeds to fund the 2015 Future of Research conference.
+Future of Research, an advocacy group led by Jessica Polka that supports junior researchers, satirized McKnight's comments by selling "Riff-raff" T-shirts, using the proceeds to fund the 2015 Future of Research conference.